Garnet Baltimore: Personal life

 Baltimore was married to Mary Lane and had no children.

 Death and legacy

 Garnet Baltimore died at the age of 87 on June 12, 1946, in Troy, New York.
 At the time, he was the oldest living graduate of RPI.
 Baltimore was inducted as a life-member of the Rensselaer Society of Engineers in 1946.
 He was active in the Rensselaer Alumni Association and the 50 Year Club.

 Beginning in 1991, RPI established the Garnet D. Baltimore Lecture Series in his honor.
 In February 2005, former Troy mayor Harry Tutunjian ceremonially renamed the section of Eighth Street between Hoosick Street and Congress Street as Garnet Douglass Baltimore Street.
 RPI has also established the Garnet D. Baltimore Endowed Scholarship in Baltimore's honor to address the need for scholarships for students from underrepresented groups.
+In August 2019, former Troy mayor Patrick Madden unveiled a new trail marker to dedicate a recently restored walking trail located in the southwest corner of Troy’s historic Prospect Park as the Garnet Douglass Baltimore Trail.